SPI module reference#include <spi.h>Makefile :

 }

-Register a peripheral on the SPI bus.
-Peripheral is the number of the peripheral, from zero to SPI::N_PERIPHERALS_MAX = 4, and corresponds to the number of the CS line connected to this peripheral. mode is either MODE0, MODE1, MODE2 or MODE3 (see the module description above for more details on SPI modes).
+addPeripheral() if necessary so this function does not need to be called manually.Peripheral is the number of the peripheral, from zero to SPI::N_PERIPHERALS_MAX = 4, and corresponds to the number of the CS line connected to this peripheral. mode is either MODE0, MODE1, MODE2 or MODE3 (see the module description above for more details on SPI modes).Perform a 1-byte transfer on the bus with the given peripheral. tx is the byte to send and the received byte is returned.

 By default, this function will send and receive at the same time (because SPI is full-duplex, see the description above).
 However, a common use case is to send a command or register byte to a peripheral and receive the response on the next byte : for this purpose, next can be set to true.
 In this case, the function will send the tx byte, discard the received value, then send a null byte and return the value received then (making it actually a 2-byte transfer).